Demography of the Roman Empire: Mortality

-The specifics of any ancient age distribution would have seen heavy variation under the impact of local conditions.
-Moreover, the major cause of death in pre-modern societies was not the chronic, end-of-life conditions that characterize mortality in industrialized societies or primary malnutrition; instead, it was acute infectious disease, which has varied effects on age distributions in populations.
-For example, pulmonary tuberculosis characterized much of the Roman region in antiquity; its deaths tend to be concentrated in the early twenties, where model life tables show a mortality trough.
-Similarly, in pre-modern societies for which evidence is available, such as early modern England and early 18th-century China, infant mortality varies independently of adult mortality, to the extent that equal life expectancies at age twenty can be obtained in societies with infant mortality rates of 15% to 35% (life table models omit this; they depend on the assumption that age-specific mortality ratios co-vary in uniform, predictable ratios).
-No ancient evidence can gauge this effect (the sources have a strong tendency to overlook infant death), and the model life tables might overstate it; comparative evidence suggests that it is very high, and that mortality was strongly concentrated in the first years of life.
+The specifics of any ancient age distribution would have seen heavy variation under local conditions.
+Moreover, the major cause of death in pre-modern societies was not the chronic, end-of-life conditions that characterize mortality in industrialized societies, or primary malnutrition.
+Instead, it was acute infectious disease, which has varied effects on age distributions in populations.
+For example, pulmonary tuberculosis characterized much of the Roman region in antiquity; the deaths it caused tend to be concentrated in the early 20s, where model life tables show a mortality trough.
+Similarly, in pre-modern societies for which evidence is available (e.g., Early Modern England, early–18th-century China), infant mortality varies independently of adult mortality to the extent that equal life expectancies at age 20 can be obtained in societies with infant mortality rates of 15–35%.
+Life table models, which assume that age-specific mortality ratios co-vary in uniform, predictable ratios, do not account for this fact.
+No ancient evidence can gauge this effect (the sources have a strong tendency to overlook infant death), and the model life tables might overstate it; comparative evidence suggests that it is very high and that mortality was strongly concentrated in the first years of life.

-Mortality on this scale discourages investment in human capital, which hinders productivity growth (adolescent mortality rates in Rome were two-thirds higher than in early modern Britain), creates large numbers of dependent widows and orphans, and hinders long-term economic planning.
+Mortality on this scale discourages investment in human capital, which hinders productivity growth, creates large numbers of dependent widows and orphans, and hinders long-term economic planning.
 With the prevalence of debilitating diseases, the number of effective working years was even worse: health-adjusted life expectancy (HALE), the number of years lived in good health, varies from life expectancy by no more than 8% in modern societies.
-In high-mortality societies, such as Rome, it could be as much as one-sixth (17%) beneath total life expectancy.
-A HALE of less than 20 years would have left the empire with very depressed levels of economic productivity.
+In high-mortality societies, such as Rome, it could be as much as one sixth (17%) beneath total life expectancy.
+Adolescent mortality rates in Rome were two thirds higher than in early modern Britain.
+A HALE of less than 20 years would have left the Empire with very depressed levels of economic productivity.